PDF Compliance

 Accessibility means making sure your content is available to as many people as possible.
 When you make your PDFs accessible, it means adding tags, bookmarks, alt text, and other information that makes the files readable and navigable to users who are visually or mobility impaired.
 Using the latest versions of Adobe Acrobat DC, Microsoft Word, and Adobe InDesign, it’s now much easier to create valid, accessible PDFs.

-If it is not possible to purchase these programs, consider replacing them with Microsoft Office products.
+If it is not possible to purchase these programs, consider replacing them with Microsoft Office products that are accessible.
 The Office of the Texas Governor has published Creating Accessible Microsoft Office Documents, which includes training.
 The Great Lakes ADA Center has posted a video from a recent online conference—Creating Accessible Digital Documents—which provides insights on how to make Microsoft documents accessible (link posted on this website Nov.
 30, 2021).
 Visit the page, look under the heading Multimedia Archives, then press the Playback Video link.

 University Web Services provides some good information about what to do with the existing PDFs on websites.